Major Course Texts

 Late or Missing Assignments

-I do not accept late work as a general policy.
-For major assignments, however, late work will be accepted with a penalty.
-The assignment will drop from its original grade by one-third a grade letter for each day past the due date.
+Let me know in advance if you need to negotiate a due date for large or small assignments.
+Late work will be accepted, but a penalty may be assessed if you do not contact me in advance of the due date.
+If a penalty is assessed, the assignment will drop from its original grade by one-third a grade letter for each day past the due date.
 An assignment that is one day late, for instance, may drop from an A to an A- or a B+ to a B. Alternatively an assignment that is three days late, may drop from a B to a C or a B- to a C-.

 In all sections of ENGL 1101/2, not completing any component of the course, including projects, assignments, or workshops, may result in failure of the course, as determined by the instructor in consultation with the Director and Associate Director of the Writing and Communication Program.